 - You are the surviving spouse of a service member who has died in the line of duty or as a result of a service-related disability

 - You are the surviving spouse of a service member who is missing in action, or a prisoner of war

 On top of active service requirements, your character of service must be under other than dishonorable conditions (e.g., honorable, under honorable conditions, general).
 Federal government websites often provide a more detailed list of last updated VA benefits.

 VA Loan Benefits

-One of the top VA benefits is that VA loans don’t require down payments, no matter the price of the home.
+One of the top VA benefits is that VA loans don’t require down payments or mortgage insurance, no matter the price of the home.
 The veteran can make a down payment if they wish to but it’s not compulsory.
 Since there is no down payment requirement, it’s easier for service members to acquire a home.

 Credit history and credit scores

 In general, credit scores for VA loans are more lenient and more forgiving.
 Veterans with less than perfect credit scores can still apply.